-The strong network with more than 230 direct connections between Brussels Airport and other cities in the world strenghtens the role of Brussels as the capital and centre of Europe.
+The strong network with more than 230 direct connections between Brussels Airport and other cities in the world strengthens the role of Brussels as the capital and centre of Europe.

 In 2015, Logghe began work on a revamp of the airport’s data centre network.

-“Up untill that moment his focus had been on a wired environment, but it became increasingly obvious that they need to revisit wireless.
-Operationally, staff were working off mobile devices.
+“Up until that moment his focus had been on a wired environment, but it became increasingly obvious that they need to revisit wireless.
+Operationally, staff were working on mobile devices.
 He could see where IoT was going.
-From a passenger perspective, wireless had been built by an external supplier, wireless had been built by an external partner, and frankly, passenger weren’t satisfied.
+From a passenger perspective, wireless had been built by an external supplier, and frankly, passenger weren’t satisfied.
 So, Brussels Airport decided to take control of our wireless”.

 "For me, Aruba is best-in-class in mobility, particularly in terms of innovation and management capabilities."

 The airport’s network solution compromises 2 Aruba 7240 Mobility Controllers, 300 high-density indoor Aruba AP-315 and 100 high-density outdoor Aruba AP-270 Access Points.
 The wired network is composed of several segments, built around HPE-7906 DC Core Switches, HPE-5930 DC Distribution Switches and HPE-5700 TOR Switches.
-THe Access Layer includes 600 HPE-5130 Switches.
-In addition, Aruba ClearPass Policy Manager enables secure network access control, while Aruba AirWave Network Management offers granular visibility into wirelss and Campuss networks together with HPE Intelligent Management Center (IMC) for managing the data centre.
+The Access Layer includes 600 HPE-5130 Switches.
+In addition, Aruba ClearPass Policy Manager enables secure network access control, while Aruba AirWave Network Management offers granular visibility into wireless and Campus networks together with HPE Intelligent Management Center (IMC) for managing the data centre.